stangri/docs.openwrt.melmac.net/https-dns-proxy/README.md

   option group 'nogroup'
 ```

-The `update_dnsmasq_config` option can be set to dash (set to `'-'` to not change `DNSMASQ` server settings on start/stop), can be set to `'*'` to affect all `DNSMASQ` instance server settings or have a space-separated list of `DNSMASQ` instances to affect (like `'0 4 5'`).
+The `update_dnsmasq_config` option can be set to dash (set to `'-'` to not change `DNSMASQ` server settings on start/stop), can be set to `'*'` to affect all `DNSMASQ` instance server settings or have a space-separated list of `DNSMASQ` instances or named sections to affect (like `'0 4 5'` or `'0 backup_dns 5'`).
 If this option is omitted, the default setting is `'*'`.

-Starting with `https-dns-proxy` version `2019-12-03-3` and higher, when the service is set to update the DNSMASQ servers setting on start/stop, it does not override entries which contain either `#` or `/`, so the entries like listed below will be kept in use:
+When the service is set to update the DNSMASQ servers setting on start/stop, it does not override entries which contain either `#` or `/`, so the entries like listed below will be kept in use:

 ```test
   list server '/onion/127.0.0.1#65453'